-Helpful Information A variety of people at the school are available for student and parent support for a variety of matters.
+Helpful Information A variety of people at the school and broader local, territorial and national level are available for student and parent support for a variety of matters.
 If you do not have their contact details, contact these people through the office.
 These include: Angela Tremblay (Teacher-RSS Counsellor) Erin Peacock - Counsellor for Students of Indigenous Ancestry Jennifer Kehoe (Grades 8-12 Education Support Worker) Victoria McLeod (Grades K- 7 Education Support Worker) Alexa Mitchell (Yukon Government Mental Wellness) Angela Jobin ( Yukon Government Mental Wellness and Substance Use) Maria Nyland (Yukon Government Community Health Worker) Savannah McKenzie (Social Services)

 All of these people, along with your home and school family are here to support you in your journey.
 Here's an interesting story from our community: